 Great UX includes a website adapting to different screen sizes.
 Facebook gets around 92% of its revenue from mobile traffic.
-Mobile-responsiveness is a category search engines consider when ranking your site, especially for their smartphone users.
+Mobile responsiveness is a category search engines consider when ranking your site, especially for smartphone users.

 5. Know user intent